lucas-colares/INCTs/README.md

    ```bash
    git clone https://github.com/lucas-colares/INCTs.git
    ```
 2. Open `INCT.Rproj` in RStudio.
+3. Run `00. setup.R` to set up the analysis environment.
-3. Use the provided scripts to explore and analyze the data.
+4. Use the remaining scripts to explore and analyze the data.

 ## Citation